mihonapp/website/website/src/docs/faq/settings.md

 ## What is DNS over HTTPS?
 **DNS over HTTPS (DoH)** (in <nav to="advanced">) offers secure DNS resolution through HTTPS, preventing attacks.
-Learn more [here](https://www.cloudflare.com/learning/dns/dns-over-tls/).
+Learn more [here on DNS over HTTPS](https://www.cloudflare.com/learning/dns/dns-over-tls/).
 This may help bypass some basic website blocking.

 ## What are the different installers?
 Three installer options are available (in <nav to="advanced">):